arielleguizamon/acc-system-front/README.md

 Style library used is Polaris (shopify)

 # Setup
-In order to run the app just install the packages `npm i` and start the development server `npm start` `build` folder is also shipped so another option is to start a web server inside the `build` folder (you can use `serve -s build` if the package is installed globally)
+In order to run the app just install the packages `npm i` and start the development server `npm start`<br />
+`build` folder is also shipped so another option is to start a web server inside the `build` folder (you can use `serve -s build` if the package is installed globally)

 # Configuration